An ode to Maxi Rodriguez, Liverpool cult hero who made time stand still

-Maxi Rodríguez became something of a cult hero at Liverpool, but he will always be remembered most for his exploits in an Argentina shirt.
+Maxi Rodriguez became a cult hero during his spell at Liverpool, but the winger will always be remembered most for his exploits in an Argentina shirt.

 When we talk about the ball hanging in the air, normally it’s a header from a late-arriving player or a Marco van Basten-esque first-time volley.

 Sometimes we’ll even use it for a chip, often from deep, which seems almost statuesque at its peak before deciding it’s time to drop below the crossbar.

-The idea of time standing still is an exaggeration, of course, but speed of thinking and speed of movement can give the air of a slo-mo highlights montage in real time.
+The idea of time standing still is an exaggeration, of course, but speed of thinking and speed of movement can give the air of a slow-mo highlights montage in real time.

 But for time to stand still twice, both times for the same player, in extra-time of a World Cup knockout game, no less, requires something special.

 In 2006, at the end of a long night in Leipzig, Maxi Rodriguez provided just that.

-Maxi Rodríguez knows he’s going to score from the moment the ball leaves the boot of captain Juan Pablo Sorín.
+Rodriguez knows he’s going to score from the moment the ball leaves the boot of captain Juan Pablo Sorin.

 Maybe he knows it even earlier when substitute Lionel Messi puts his fresh legs to use and carries the ball forward into the Mexican half of the pitch.